Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 Many Democrats say that despite some internal tension, they’re generally happy with their slate of qualified candidates.

 “To a person outside of Virginia, I could see them scratching their head” at the dynamics of the party’s nominating contest, said Del.
-Jeff Bourne (D-Richmond).
+Jeffrey M. Bourne (D-Richmond).
 As a member of the Black Caucus who has endorsed McClellan, he said he felt dismayed at the sight of his party’s leaders lining up behind McAuliffe.

 “We’ve come a long way in the last four years but we still have miles and miles to go,” Bourne said.
 “We’re trying to undo 400 years of inequality, racism and discrimination, and 400 years of inequity in our state government.
 [But] to say one endorsement says we really haven’t changed gives the work that Virginia’s done short shrift.”